T0r1nn/APLC/APLC_plugin/Thunderstore/README.md

 ### Setting up the mod
 Run the game through your chosen mod installer (as you would usually start a modded LC game), and boot up a save.
-Once you are ready, you can type /connect archipelago.gg:port in the chat, then follow the instructions as they appear.
-Everyone in the lobby should connect when the host performs a /connect, but if anyone joins late and doesn't sutomatically connect, they can type /connect with no arguments in the chat to connect themselves to the multiworld.
+Once you are ready, you can type /connect archipelago.gg:*port* in the chat, then follow the instructions as they appear.
+Everyone in the lobby should connect when the host performs a /connect, but if anyone joins late and doesn't automatically connect, they can type /connect with no arguments in the chat to connect themselves to the multiworld.

 ## Locations and items